tp9/basic_quil_metronome/README.md

 Run me via nREPL, using the *run-sketch* function in core.
 When you look at the *clojure.main* window, you should see a circle oscillating from side to side.

+## Why?

+Here's why:
+* This is a basic template I use to get started with Clojure Quil projects.
+* I am using separate namespaces for the draw and setup code, which allows `C-c C-k` evaluation of the draw and setup buffers without re-evaluating the sketch creation code.
+* The *setup* and *draw* code of a typical Processing sketch is broken out into separate namespaces, which kinda makes sense, when you think about it...

 ## License

 Copyright © 2013 Pas de Chocolat, LLC